Tag Archives: Jesus Christ

 Whoever dies with the most toys wins.

 Have you ever heard that phrase?
-This is exactly what this verse is speaking to today.
+That is exactly what this verse is speaking about.

 There are many people who truly believe (or at least really wish) that with more money, influence, and stuff they might be able to prolong life or even cheat death.